 In the Styles pane, point to the style, select the arrow that appears, and then select Remove from Style Gallery.

-In the Styles gallery, right-click the style, and then select Remove from Style Gallery.
+In the Styles gallery, right-click or long-press (tap and hold) the style, and then select Remove from Style Gallery.

 To apply a built-in style